 Project Status Report

-Regular updates on project status is available to UIC community and key project stakeholders.
+Regular updates on project status are available to the UIC community and key project stakeholders.
 Click here to open the online form for the project status report.

 Project Final Report